dman-coders/fsm-tests/SETUP.md

 PhantomJS is a virtual headless browser emulator, that nevertheless runs DOM and javascript.
-It works much like Selenium, so requires a daemon task to be running which behat sends instructions to.
+It works much like Selenium, so requires a daemon task to be running which Behat sends instructions to.
+Avoid older tutorials that say to install it with `sahi`.
+The more recent version works stand-alone.

     brew update && brew install phantomjs